 A blister package secures your product between a thermoformed plastic part and a printed paperboard backing, also known as a blister card.
 There are various methods to seal the formed plastic to the printed card, but the most common method is via heat-sealing.

-Our ezCombo™ is the best process on the market.
+Our ezCombo™ Program is the best blister packaging process on the market.
 With an industry-leading 3-Day lead-time for tooling and 12-Days for final parts, we ensure that your brand’s product gets to market on time, and under-budget.

 Benefits of Blister Packaging